 1. How Can You Freeze Bananas Whole To Use Later

 It is the simplest and fastest way to freeze them.
-Just peel the fruit carefully, without poking them, place them in airtight freezer bags, and freeze.
+Just peel the fruit carefully, without poking them, place them in airtight freezer bags, and freeze for about 2-3 hours.
 You can cut them in halves if that is more convenient.

-It is possible to freeze them whole unpeeled, but a lot of people believe it to reduce the shelf life as leaving the skin on diminishes the quality of the frozen banana.
-Additionally, the peel becomes soft and dark when frozen, making it difficult to remove when you want to use the flesh.
+A lot of people believe that freezing whole unpeeled bananas reduce their shelf life as leaving the skin on diminishes the quality of the frozen banana.
+Additionally, the peel becomes soft and brown when frozen, making it difficult to remove when you want to use the flesh.

 So, it is strongly recommended to remove the peel completely before freezing, to make it easier for yourself in the future.